-The Company started using the group taxation system in the fiscal year that ended in March 2023.
+The Company has applied the group taxation system.
 The accounting treatment and disclosure of national and local corporate income taxes and tax effect accounting for these taxes are based on Practical Solution on the Accounting and Disclosure Under the Group Taxation System (Practical Issues Task Force No. 42, August 12, 2021).